Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Algorithm of WV-HMC for group manifolds

 \section{Algorithm of WV-HMC for group manifolds}

-In the WV-HMC algorithm, we consider the submanifold $\calS = \calR$, which represents the worldvolume of interest.
+In WV-HMC, we consider a submanifold $\calS = \calR$, which represents the worldvolume of interest.
 The presentation below is structured in parallel with the previous section, in order to emphasize both the similarities and the differences between GT-HMC and WV-HMC.